aj-stein-gsa/fedramp-automation/src/validations/constraints/CONTRIBUTING.md

-# Testing FedRAMP OSCAL constraints
+# Contributing to constraints

-This section describes running unit tests and analyzing test results.
+FedRAMP offers a set of predefined checks to validate documents in OSCAL format using the [Metaschema constraint syntax](https://pages.nist.gov/metaschema/specification/syntax/constraints/).
+This area of the code base includes the Metaschema constraint files, unit tests, and a test harness to operate them.

-## Executing out-of-the-box unit tests
+## Running existing tests
-OSCAL JS comes with a large set of predefined FedRAMP OSCAL Metaschema constraints.

-To execute unit tests that come with the tool
+To run existing unit tests that come with the tool

 1. Open the terminal.
 2. To change to the root directory of the cloned repository, run the following command:
    `$ cd <cloned-repository-path>`